 If you want to improve your odds to photograph meteors and if you cannot get many meteors in your single exposures, stack them together to obtain something like the image below.

-It is easy to spot a meteor in the field, but once you are home reviewing your images, you can be unsure whether a light trail in the sky is a meteor or not.
+It is easy to spot a meteor in the field.
+But once you are home reviewing your images, you can be unsure whether a light trail in the sky is a meteor or not.

 Other possible sources of light trails in the night sky are planes, satellites, and the ISS (International Space Station).

 Planes are easy to identify as their trail is not continuous.
-It’s a series of dots and you can even see the red and green light.
+It’s a series of dots, and you can even see the red and green light.

 If the plane is approaching an airport, it will be low and its strong front light can be on.
 This will leave a very obvious trail.

 A trail from a meteor will only appear in a couple of frames at most.
 In the case of satellites, planes, and ISS, you will be able to track their path across multiple frames.
-This is regardless of the exposure time used.
+This is regardless of the

-With these tips, you’ll have every chance of coming home with some great images.
+Following our tips on how to photograph a meteor shower, you’ll have every chance of coming home with some great images.